teddokano/LEDDriver_NXP_Arduino/README.md

 # What's inside?
 ## **THIS SECTION WILL BE UPDATED** Temperature sensor library
-`LM75B`, `PCT2075` and `P3T1085` class libraries are included.
+`PCA9955B`, `PCA9956B` and `PCA9957` class libraries are included.
 Those libraries can be used by just making an instance from those class.
 Those libraries have common methods to get/set device information.

 Method|Role
 ---|---
-temp()					|Get temperature in Celsius thresholds( v0, v1 )	|Set high and low temperature threshold for OS output. `v0` and `v1` are needed to be given by Celsius value.
-Order of the arguments doesn't care os_mode( mode )			|Set OS pin mode.
-It can be set comparator or interrupt mode.
-The argument needs to be given as a class constant like `PCT2075::COMPARATOR` or `PCT2075::INTERRUPT`.
-The class name can be `LM75B`, `PCT2075`, `P3T1085` or a generic name of `TempSensor`.
+begin( float current = 0.1, board env = NONE )	|Initializing device.
+1st argument `current` is ratio of output current.
+0.0~1.0.
+2nd argument `env` is an option: use `LEDDriver::ARDUINO_SHIELD` if the target board is Arduino-shield board pwm( uint8_t ch, float value );					|Set high and low temperature threshold for OS output. `v0` and `v1` are needed to be given by Celsius value.
+Order of the arguments doesn't care

 ## Examples
 Example code is provided as scketch files.